helm/charts/stable/airflow/README.md

 Since all Pods should have the same collection of DAG files, it is recommended to create just one PV that is shared.
 This ensures that the Pods are always in sync about the DagBag.

-This is controlled by setting `persistance.enabled=true`.
+This is controlled by setting `persistence.enabled=true`.
 You will have to ensure yourself the PVC are shared properly between your pods:
 - If you are on AWS, you can use [Elastic File System (EFS)](https://aws.amazon.com/efs/).
 - If you are on Azure, you can use